Ho Chi Minh City (Saigon) to Vung Tau Trip Overview

 Departure stations in Ho Chi Minh City (Saigon)

-Ho Chi Minh - Any hotel in District 1
+Ho Chi Minh - Any hotel in the city center

 32 Nguyen Thai Binh, District 1